etianen/django-python3-ldap/README.rst

     # Sets the login domain for Active Directory users.
     LDAP_AUTH_ACTIVE_DIRECTORY_DOMAIN = None

-    # The LDAP username and password of a user for authenticating the `ldap_sync_users`
+    # The LDAP username and password of a user for querying the LDAP database for user
-    # management command.
-Set to None if you allow anonymous queries.
+    # details.
+If None, then the authenticated user will be used for querying, and
+    # the `ldap_sync_users` command will perform an anonymous query.
     LDAP_AUTH_CONNECTION_USERNAME = None
     LDAP_AUTH_CONNECTION_PASSWORD = None